RVCC-IDMX/all-the-fishes-TimothyBlajsa/README.md

 ## Author Testimony
 This experience, being my first time using PIXIJS, was overall very smooth.
 Following the tutorial was enough to give me the basic toolset to inspire a full scene.
 I was able to achieve the resulting scene with what was taught in the tutorial.
 There were no problems during this process, just general troubleshooting anf finetuning individual elements, until I was satisfied with the end product.
 In addition, I was able to work around certain things, such as a translation movement by adjusting the values of the sine wave, thus giving the appearance of a horizontal movement.

-While the scene is good as is, to make it feel more interactive, the added function of having a player sprite follow the user mouse was put in; this was relatively simple, setting a function in which the new position of the sprite is the position of the mouse.
+While the scene is good as is, to make it feel more interactive, the added function of having a player sprite follow the user mouse was put in; this was relatively simple, setting a function in which the new position of the sprite is the position of the mouse; I also visually modified color values to mimic depth in the scene.

 As far as a strategy goes, my main plan was to use as few lines of code as needed for each specific function, keeping things simple, but also reusable.